How lenders decide whether to give you credit

-You have to pay a small fee of £2.00 to get your credit reference file.
-This is known as your statutory credit report and a credit reference agency must provide it to you if you ask for it.
+You have a right to see your credit reference file - known as a statutory credit report.
+A credit reference agency must give it to you for free if you ask for it.

 Credit reference agencies may offer other more expensive services where you are sent a copy of your credit reference file on a regular basis.
-If you are thinking about signing up to this kind of service, make sure you read the details about what it will provide and check it's what you want before agreeing to it.
+If you're thinking about signing up to this kind of service, make sure you read the details.
+Check it's what you want before you agree to it.

 If you think any of the information held on your credit reference file is wrong, you can write to the credit reference agencies and ask for it to be changed.
 But you can't ask for something to be changed just because you don't want lenders to see it.